davewu88/EyeLoveU-for-Mac/README.md

-EyeLoveU ─ Eye Care Companion (macOS)
+# EyeLoveU ─ Eye Care Companion (macOS)

 This is a lightweight eye care reminder application developed using Swift + SwiftUI for macOS.

-Key Features
+## Key Features

-Status bar icon with pop-up menu
+- Status bar icon with pop-up menu

-Keyboard/mouse activity detection to calculate actual working time
+- Keyboard/mouse activity detection to calculate actual working time

-Automatic timer pause and reset when idle for a specified duration
+- Automatic timer pause and reset when idle for a specified duration

-Full-screen rest reminder window (with sound effect)
+- Full-screen rest reminder window (with sound effect)

-Multi-language support (auto-detected from system settings)
+- Multi-language support (auto-detected from system settings)

-Preferences window
+- Preferences window

-Technical Implementation
+## Technical Implementation

-Swift 5 + SwiftUI + AppKit
+- Swift 5 + SwiftUI + AppKit

-UserDefaults for preference storage
+- serDefaults for preference storage

-Multi-language localization support
+- Multi-language localization support

-Compatible with macOS 13+ on both arm64 and Intel x86_64 platforms
+- Compatible with macOS 13+ on both arm64 and Intel x86_64 platforms

-How to Run
+## How to Run

-Open the project in Xcode
+- Open the project in Xcode

-Select EyeLoveUApp as the launch target
+- Select EyeLoveUApp as the launch target

-Build & Run (⌘R)
+- Build & Run (⌘R)

-Project Structure
+## Project Structure

-EyeLoveUApp.swift: App entry point
+- EyeLoveUApp.swift: App entry point

-StatusBarController.swift: Manages status bar icon and menu
+- StatusBarController.swift: Manages status bar icon and menu

-IdleMonitor.swift: Keyboard/mouse activity detection
+- IdleMonitor.swift: Keyboard/mouse activity detection

-RestReminderWindow.swift: Full-screen rest reminder
+- RestReminderWindow.swift: Full-screen rest reminder

-SettingsView.swift: Preferences view
+- SettingsView.swift: Preferences view

-Localization/: Multi-language resources
+- Localization/: Multi-language resources

-Assets.xcassets: App icons
+- Assets.xcassets: App icons

-Installation & Usage
+## Installation & Usage

-Package the app into a DMG installer using CreateDMG
+- Package the app into a DMG installer using CreateDMG

-Run the installer and drag EyeLoveU.app to the Applications folder
+- Run the installer and drag EyeLoveU.app to the Applications folder

-Open macOS "System Settings" → "Privacy & Security" → "Accessibility", click "+" and select EyeLoveU from the Applications folder.
+- Open macOS "System Settings" → "Privacy & Security" → "Accessibility", click "+" and select EyeLoveU from the Applications folder.
 This permission is required for keyboard/mouse activity detection to track working time.

-For auto-launch at startup: Open "System Settings" → "General" → "Login Items", click "+" and select EyeLoveU.
+- For auto-launch at startup: Open "System Settings" → "General" → "Login Items", click "+" and select EyeLoveU.

-Since this is not an Apple Developer certified application, first-time users need to right-click EyeLoveU.app in the Applications folder, select "Open", then authenticate with your password.
+- Since this is not an Apple Developer certified application, first-time users need to right-click EyeLoveU.app in the Applications folder, select "Open", then authenticate with your password.
 This step is only required once.